trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

   * Disable the longest-running tests if needed.

-  * Consider disabling the most heavy Miri detectors like `-Zmiri-disable-stacked-borrows` and `-Zmiri-disable-validation`.
+  * Consider disabling the heaviest Miri detectors like `-Zmiri-disable-stacked-borrows` and `-Zmiri-disable-validation`.

   * Use [`--test-threads` or `-j` flag with `nextest`](https://nexte.st/docs/integrations/miri/#benefits) to improve the speed.